 It was the best truck stop sandwich I’d ever eaten.
-The bread was stale, the lettuce wilted, and gods only knew the deal with the egg salad, but it was solid enough to keep me from shaking to pieces.
+The bread was stale, the lettuce wilted, and gods only knew the deal with the egg salad.
+But it was solid and kept me from shaking to pieces.

 I sat in the corner of the Sheriff’s office and pulled the blanket they’d given me tight.
-Everything leading up to that point circled in my head; one moment I was being held at gunpoint, and the next I was in a ditch, screaming my lungs out.
-Between them were several hours and twenty miles into the next county no-one could explain.
+Everything leading up to that point circled in my head.
+One moment I was at gunpoint, and the next I landed in a ditch.
+Between them were several hours and twenty miles into the next county.
+Nobody could explain why.

-The Sheriff knocked on the glass and peered inside.
-He mercifully ignored my sobs, and cleared his throat.
+The Sheriff knocked on the glass and peered through the shudders.
+He overlooked my sobs, and cleared his throat.
 “Son, your parents are here.”

-I peered through the blinds and toward the front desk where my Mom and Dad stood wrapped in grief.
-It took all my restraint not to run to them like a small child; by the time I landed in their arms I was a weeping mess.
-Nothing else mattered except we were together.
+I turned the front desk where my Mom and Dad stood waiting.
+It took all my restraint not to run like a small child.
+I landed in their arms a weeping mess.
+Nothing else mattered.
+We were together.

 Once my nerves settled I pulled back.
-There was a woman standing with us.
-She wore a pressed pants suit, her hair in a bob, and an understanding smile.
+A woman stood with us.
+She wore a pressed pants suit, hair in a bob, and an understanding smile.
 On any other day she might have seemed pleasant enough.

 “This is Dr. Fox,” Dad said.
 “She’s a… well, she’s a lot of things.
 She oversees health concerns at InfiniTech.”

-“Please don’t be alarmed,” she said.
+“Don’t be alarmed,” she said.
 Her voice was husky and melodic.
-“What you just experienced was traumatic, to say the least.
-I’m here to make sure that you’re taken care of.
-Whatever you need, just ask.”
+“What you experienced was traumatic to say the least.
+I’m here to see to your recovery.
+Whatever you need, please ask.”

-My father tensed, but nodded that things were okay.
-Both my parents were tired, but Dad especially was haggard.
-That was only natural, I supposed; after watching his only child stolen away by a man with a gun, his day was almost as bad as mine.
+My father nodded that things were okay.
+Both parents were tired, but Dad moreso.
+That was natural.
+He watched his only child stolen away by a man with a gun.
+His day was as bad as mine.

-I followed Dr. Fox to the kitchenette at the back of the station and sat opposite her.
-She opened her notebook and inhaled, no doubt sensing the way her questions were going to cut.
+I followed Dr. Fox to the kitchenette and sat opposite her.
+She opened her notebook and inhaled.
+Her questions were going to cut.

 “Why don’t we start from the beginning?” she said.

-I told her the story, including every detail I could recall.
-Throughout the session I stared at the countertop and gazed between the flecks on the pattern.
+I told her the story including every detail I could recall.
+I stared at the counter the flecks on the pattern.
 As soon as she heard what she needed I could go home.

 * * * *

-The key to any craft is discipline, but when inspiration calls to lend its favor only a fool refuses to listen.
-Such was the mindset of Dr. Theodore Fellows, who in lieu of sleep made his way to an industrial storage locker some miles from the waterfront.
+The key to any craft is discipline, but when inspiration calls only a fool refuses to listen.
+Such was the mindset of Dr. Theodore Fellows.
+He made his way to an industrial storage locker some miles from the waterfront.

 He limped through the concrete labyrinth, and bowed his head in front of the security cameras.
-It was only a matter of time before police placed him as one of the InfiniTech perpetrators, if they hadn’t already, and linked him with the pseudonym who rented the space.
+It was only a matter of time before police placed him as one of the InfiniTech perpetrators if they hadn’t already.
+Soon they would link him with the pseudonym who rented the space.

-Pulling the roller door closed and flicking the light switch he set to work, rummaging through old boxes filled with metal pieces, some finer than others.
-Over the years he’d accrued all sorts of technology, some of which had ‘disappeared’ from his place of work without management’s awareness.
-Most would have fallen into the scrap pile, though deserved a better home in the hands of genius.
+Pulling the roller door closed he flicked the light switch and set to work.
+He rummaged through boxes filled with metal pieces, some finer than others.
+Over the years he’d accrued all sorts of technology.
+Some had ‘disappeared’ from his place of work without management’s awareness.
+Most would have fallen to the scrap pile, though deserved a better home in the hands of genius.

-Hours passed as he toiled away.
-The authorities and his former colleagues were an afterthought; there was only the device in front of him, and seeing it through to completion.
+Hours passed as he toiled.
+The authorities and his former colleagues were an afterthought.
+There was only the device in front of him and seeing it through to completion.

-Were he to dwell on it Dr. Fellows might not have been sure of his invention or its purpose.
-All that existed in his mind was the vision, and an absolute drive to bring it into the world.
+Were he to dwell on it Dr. Fellows might not have been sure the purpose of his invention.
+All that existed in his mind was the vision and an absolute drive to bring it into the world.

 Time drew to a stand-still when the first piece was complete.
-It was small and constructed with delicate pieces, some of which had no place outside of an official site.
-There remained a unique programming interface to be written for something so specialized, though the physical realization was awe inspiring on its own.
+It was small and constructed with delicate pieces, some of which had no place outside of a government site.
+There remained a unique programming interface for him to write for something specialized.
+The physical realization alone would awe an ordinary person.

-Dr. Fellows reached to touch it, and circled his fingers through the vacant core.
-“Now it needs a power source,” he said to himself.
+Dr. Fellows reached to touch it.
+He circled his fingers through the vacant core.
+“Now it needs a power source,” he said.

-As though smiling upon him from the ether, fate answered the doctor with the sudden blink.
-The machine stirred to life and agitated the air around.
-Gravity shifted, teetering one way to the next, before sending the doctor stumbling back.
-Once his fingers fell from the core the scenery regained its composure, and the machine returned to rest.
+Fate smiled upon him from the ether with a sudden blink.
+The machine stirred to life and agitated the air.
+Gravity shifted, teetering one way to the next.
+It sent the doctor stumbling back.
+Once his fingers fell from the core the scenery regained composure.
+The machine rested once more.

-A supernatural mystery had presented itself, and any trepidation Dr. Fellows might have experienced was superseded by incredible need.
-He found his feet again, and with all the caution of jungle prey reached to the core of the device once more.
+A supernatural mystery presented itself.
+Discovery superseded any trepidation Dr. Fellows might have experienced.
+He found his feet again and with all the caution of jungle prey reached to the core a second time.

-Just as hypothesised the machine jumped back to life, causing the locker to twist and curl against the laws of physics.
-The doctor chuckled; to think he doubted such incredible destiny, and yet there he was, on the cusp of a new age.
+As hypothesised the machine jumped to life.
+It caused the locker to twist and curl against the laws of physics.
+The doctor chuckled.
+To think he doubted his destiny!
+Yet there he was, on the cusp of a new age.